 - Hardwired interlinked

-- Mixed systems - a hybrid system of hard-wired and Wi-Safe 2.
+- Mixed systems - a hybrid system of hard-wired and Smart RF.
 This provides contractors with system flexibility.
-Additional smoke, heat, CO and specialised products such as strobes and pads and low frequency sounders for the deaf and hard of hearing can easily be wirelessly added or removed.
+Additional smoke, heat, CO and specialised products such as wireless alarm control units and/or strobes and pads designed for the deaf and hard of hearing can easily be wirelessly added or removed.

 Click here to read more about interlinking alarms, the different ways to interlink including flexible solutions for mixed system installations.